theLadEli/learning-react/readme.md

     )
 }
 ```
+If you want to return multiple HTML components, you need to ensure it is all wrapped in one tag.
+Either a simple div, or just use `<></>`, and the wrapper won't be inserted into the HTML but it will allow for multiple HTML elements.

 ### Working with HTML Inside React:
 As many keywords are already reserved for JavaScript functionality, there's a few small things to note when writing HTML inside React: